To really get to grips with how borrowing money works, it’s good to start with understanding all the phrases used.

 Borrowing can be complex, but should be made much simpler with this word list.
 If you want to be a real guru, there’s even more information in our borrowing money guide.

-An Affordability Assessment is used by all kinds of lenders to assess whether you can afford to make repayments on the amount you have requested, or pay back the amount you say you will.
+Affordability assessment An affordability assessment is used by all kinds of lenders to assess whether you can afford to make repayments on the amount you have requested, or pay back the amount you say you will.

 When it comes to Provident, this is carried out by your Agent every time you apply for a loan.
 It will happen when they come to your home to discuss your loan requirements.
 Your Agent will consider all sources of income including payments from your employer, any self-employed income, benefits and pensions.